ksator/junos_automation_with_rest_calls/README.md

     </cli>
 </rpc-reply>
 ```
-In that case, we use an HTTP POST, despite it is only to read data.
+In that case, we use an HTTP POST, despite it only being to read data.
 The default port is 3000, but I am using 8080 in this example.
 ![rest_call_with_arguments.png](explorer/rest_call_with_args.png)

 ##### Junos REST API explorer usage: several RPC
 Here's how to use the Junos REST API explorer to make a REST call with several RPC.
-In that case, we use an HTTP POST, despite it is only to read data.
+In this case, we use an HTTP POST, despite it is only to read data.
 The default port is 3000, but I am using 8080 in this example.
 ![rest_call_with_several rpc.png](explorer/rest_call_with_several_rpc.png)

 ##### Junos REST API explorer usage: RPC with filters